CuUwrRobotics/colony-health/README.md

 - Test images go in the `images` folder (unrelated tests can go into `images/other`)
 - `colony-health` is the folder moved into the catkin workspace, so put all code and build files there
+- When you run the program, it will open a default image specified in the code.
+If you want to open another image, enter it in the command: `rosrun template-opencv template-opencv images/image.jpg`